-High Risk Areas - substantial risk throughout the country with the exception of Vientiane you will require one of these antimalarials Malarone, Doxycycline or Lariam.
-Note that if you are travelling on the border areas with Myanmar( Burma) or Thailand, there is resistance to Lariam and only Malarone or Doxycycline should be taken.
+High Risk Areas - substantial risk throughout the country with the exception of Vientiane you will require one of these antimalarials: Atovaquone/Proguanil Generic, Malarone, Doxycycline or Lariam.
+Note that if you are travelling on the border areas with Myanmar(Bokeo and Louang Namtha Provinces) or Thailand (Champasak and Saravan provinces), there is resistance to Lariam and only Malarone or Doxycycline should be taken.

 Low to No Risk Areas - If solely staying in the capital Vientiane.